 [Recipe 3] LASAGNARONI

 The photo segues quite nicely into an Italian-inspired dish don’t you think?
-This is the third recipe to use reserved portions of beef, veal and ricotta meatballs and sweet tomato pasta sauce.
+This is the third recipe to use reserved portions of beef, pork and ricotta meatballs and sweet tomato pasta sauce.
 It’s a fab cheesey lasagna-like macaroni dish, which I’ve named Lasagnaroni.
 My boys positively hoover it, and the whole family have minutes of fun playing Find the meatball.

 If you’re feeling creative go ahead and bestow your own fancy name upon it, for everyone’s amusement.
 We like Soccer balls in the mud or Monster eyeballs in the swamp.
 Buon Appetito.